 We hope we've answered some of your questions regarding HRA contribution rates, HRA employer contribution rules, and HRA account limits!

-If you're still curious, chat with our team with any questions you may have about these new, tax-friendly HRAs or check out our ICHRA Guide for more information on its background, setup process, requirements, and rules.
+If you're still curious, chat with our team with any questions you may have about these new, tax-friendly HRAs or check out our ICHRA Guide for more information on its background, setup process, requirements, and rules or peruse our ICHRA pros and cons.

 A wife to one and mother to four, Keely does all of the things.
 She’s also dabbled in personal finance blogging and social media management, contributed to MetroFamily magazine, and is passionate about good food, treasure hunting and upcycling.
 With a B.S. in Psychology from the University of Oklahoma and a knack for a witty punchline, it’s no surprise that Keely’s social posts are as clever as they get.
 In her (very little) free time, you’ll find Keely with her nose in a book or trying out a local restaurant with her family.